Consensys/quorum-hibernate/README.md

 See [docs/how-it-works.md](docs/how-it-works.md) for an overview of the processes used by Node Manager and common errors.

 ## Sample Configurations
-See [examples](examples) for sample configuration files for various network types.
+See [docs/samples](docs/samples) for sample configuration files for various network types.